 For more information on activities in Hamilton County designed to address the disease of addiction, visit The Hamilton County Heroin Coalition.

 Hamilton County Public Health, through the Narcan Distribution Collaborative (NDC), is making Narcan (naloxone) available to the public at NO CHARGE.
-For information, please contact NDC staff at 513-946-7676 or email@example.com.
+We are also distributing Narcan in the Tuberculosis Clinic to walk-ins and appointments on Mondays 1 p.m.-4 p.m. and Fridays 8 a.m.-12 p.m.
+The TB Clinic is located at 184 E. McMillan St. Cincinnati, OH 45219.
+For information on Narcan distribution, please contact NDC staff at 513-946-7676 or email@example.com.

 Bloodborne Infectious Disease Prevention Program